netinvent/command_runner/README.md

 print('stderr', stderr)
 ```

-#### On-exit Callback
+### On-exit Callback

 `command_runner` allows to execute a callback function once it has finished it's execution.
-This might help building threaded programs where a callback is needed to disable GUI elements for example.
+This might help building threaded programs where a callback is needed to disable GUI elements for example, or make the program aware that execution has finished without the need for polling checks.

 Example:
 ```python